 Please contact us if you are concerned about your child’s development or if you need any advice or support.

-Occupational Therapy (OT) focuses on the child's "occupation" which may include activities that are related to school performance, home performance or play.
-Fine motor skills such as cutting, colouring, handwriting, buttoning, other self-care skills, or processing of sensory information are often OT goals.
-Learn more...
+Occupational Therapy (OT) focuses on the child's "occupation" which may include activities that are related to school, home and play skills.

 About Child Development